SublimeLinter/SublimeLinter/lint_modes.rst

 Background
 ~~~~~~~~~~~
-In **background** mode, lint requests are generated for every modification of a view.
+In **background** mode, lint requests are generated for every modification of a view, as well as on file loading and saving.
 This is the default mode.
-Remember that lint requests only trigger a lint if the associated view has not been modified when the request is pulled off the queue.
+Remember that background lint requests only trigger a lint if the associated view has not been modified when the request is pulled off the queue (see :ref:`Linting <usage-linting>`).

 **Pros**